Skip to content

 Callback payload (deposits and withdrawals)#

-The amount is sent as a string to avoid unintended transformations during hash encoding and decoding.
+All fields, including amount, are sent as a string to avoid unintended transformations during hash encoding and decoding.
+Optional fields can be null

 Callback body breakdown